QuantEcon/lecture-python.myst/lectures/finite_markov.md

 This tells us an important fact: If the distribution of $X_0$ is a stationary distribution, then $X_t$ will have this same distribution for all $t$.

-Hence stationary distributions have a natural interpretation as stochastic steady states --- we'll discuss this more in just a moment.
+Hence stationary distributions have a natural interpretation as **stochastic steady states** --- we'll discuss this more soon.

 Mathematically, a stationary distribution is a fixed point of $P$ when $P$ is thought of as the map $\psi \mapsto \psi P$ from (row) vectors to (row) vectors.